Migrating Your Site's AAM Implementation from Client-Side DIL to Server-Side Forwarding

 Step 0: Prerequisite: Experience Cloud ID Service (ECID)

 The main prerequisite for moving to Server-Side Forwarding is to have the Experience Cloud ID Service implemented.
-This is most easily done if you are using Launch, by Adobe, in which case you simply install the ECID extension and it will do the rest.
+This is most easily done if you are using Experience Platform Launch, in which case you simply install the ECID extension and it will do the rest.

 If you are using a non-Adobe TMS, or no TMS at all, then please implement ECID to run before any other Adobe solutions.
 See the ECID documentation for more details.
 The only other prerequisite is regarding code versions, so as you simply apply the most recent versions of the code in the following steps, you will be fine.